omar-njie/pomodoro-timer-java-app/README.md

 # Pomodoro-Timer-Java-App
-This is a pomodoro app written in java and using the Swing &amp; Awt api's.
+This is a pomodoro app written in java.